Interwebb/coding-challenge/README.md

 4. Once the web app is complete, you are required to `push your code to a public github repo` and then share with us the link to your repo at this email: interwebbbc@gmail.com

 ## Technologies to be used
-Next.Js
+- Next.Js
-TypeScript
+- TypeScript
-Prisma
+- Prisma
-Zod
+- Zod
-SQL database of your choice
+- SQL database of your choice

 ## Additional notes:
-Extra points will be awarded to candidates with
+Extra points will be awarded to candidates with:
-Good UI
+- Good UI
-Commented code
+- Commented code